Tim, your duties cover a broad range—what do you think are the most important skills and competencies you need?

 How do you support recent graduates as they launch their careers?

 We give them the opportunity to be part of smaller projects where they can familiarize themselves with the company and build up their network of colleagues—in short, we give them the autonomy to develop.
 And of course, the opportunity to visit the Mobile site is a way of broadening their expertise.
 Our rapport with our German colleagues is especially good—a few colleagues from Antwerp live and work as expats in Germany and vice versa.
-We currently have a young colleague as an inpatriate for an in-depth look at the job of assistant plant manager.
+Soon we will have a young colleague coming to the Antwerp site as an inpatriate for about 18 months for an in-depth look at the job of assistant plant manager.
 We have a good relationship with students too, offering them the opportunity to combine their university studies with internships at the Antwerp site.
 We go to what we call “job lounges,” where we present Evonik as an employer and use our personal contacts there for recruiting.

 What competencies are you looking for?